Gimly/gimly.github.io/_posts/2015-11-12-vs-online-build-squirrel-windows.markdown

 ## Run the Squirrel release creation tool and sign the resulting .exe ##

 To create the Squirrel setup files from the NuGet package, you have to run a little tool, called `Squirrel` that has a `--releasify` command that will tell him to create a release from the setup.
-You can check the (a little too succinct) help about this tool in [Squirrel's documentation](https://github.com/Squirrel/Squirrel.Windows/blob/master/docs/advanced-releasify.md).
+You can check the (a little too concise) help about this tool in [Squirrel's documentation](https://github.com/Squirrel/Squirrel.Windows/blob/master/docs/advanced-releasify.md).

 If you have installed Squirrel in your project using NuGet, it will be in the `.\packages\squirrel.windows.1.x.x\tools` folder.